d4n0/home_assistant/rtl_433_sdr_build.md

 protocol 70
 convert si
 ```
+Note the outputs, frequency and protocols for later steps.

 ## **Configure MQTT**
 The MQTT set-up has two parts: The Broker and the Integration
 1. Configure Mosquitto MQTT Broker